jackievaleri/20.440_final_project/README.md

 ```

 ### Scripts to Reproduce
 The scripts and notebooks can be run in any order as they are all self-contained.
-However, the Juptyer Notebooks are efficient and will run in under an hour, while the R scripts can take hours to run.
-We recommend using the final outputs of the R scripts instead of running them yourself.
+However, the figure reproduction scripts in  the `src/figure_making` folder are efficient and will run in under an hour, while the processing and imputation scripts in the `src/processing_and_imputation` folder can take hours to run.
+We recommend using the already-supplied outputs of the processing and imputation scripts instead of running them yourself.

 #### Reproducing Processing and Imputation
 ##### magic_imputation.ipynb